Literally. I climbed on the top of a smokestack (and an old castle, too).

 Recently, I took the brace off my broken knee for the first time since the injury and started to learn how to walk again.
 Shortly after, a friend from the Czech chimney climbing club (yes, there's such thing), organized an ascent on a smokestack in the central Czech Republic.
 So, I put the brace back on, and went for it.

 Right, it might not look like the best idea to you, and perhaps rightfully so.
-But let me clarify a few things: a couple of years ago, as a member of the club, I climbed industrial chimneys on a regular basis.
-It was my passion, and I climbed a few hundreds of them - I might write an article about that one day, but for now, let's just say that this activity wasn't new to me.
-Another thing, visiting with friends from the club that I haven't seen in ages sounded great, and the actual climbing is a delightful thing to do.
-As I believe that a good psychical state has a significant impact on the healing processes, this event was right up my alley.
+But let me clarify a few things: a couple of years ago, as a member of the club, I climbed industrial chimneys regularly.
+It was my passion, and I climbed a few hundreds of them.
+I might write an article about it one day, but for now, let's just say that this activity wasn't new to me.
+Another thing, visiting with friends from the club that I haven't seen in ages, sounded great.
+Finally, the actual climbing is a delightful thing to do.
+As I believe that a good psychical state significantly impacts the healing processes, this event was right up my alley.

 An early morning a few days ago, I boarded a train in the direction of Benesov — a city where the event was.